 Saint Louis University's minor in international business provides students with the opportunity to develop an understanding of the skills necessary for business activities to succeed in a global economy.
 The minor helps students develop an understanding of the various economic, political and cultural variables that affect business activities of international companies.
 It also allows students to develop knowledge of how companies can manage international operations effectively on a global scale.
 Find out more about the international business major.

-The minor, which is available only for non-business majors, requires students to complete 18 credit hours of coursework.
+The minor requires students to complete 18 credit hours of coursework.

 Required courses (12 credit hours)